de-Boer-Lab/Genomic-Model-Evaluation-API/src/DREAM_RNN/src/evaluator_container_apptainer/README.md

-# Configuring Definition File and Running Evaluator Container for Dream-RNN
+# Configuring Definition File and Running Evaluator Container for DREAM-RNN

 ## Overview